The Conspiratory

 It is worth taking the assembled case seriously, because the raw material is not invented.
 Nikola Tesla really did report unexplained signals.
 Writing in Collier's Weekly in February 1901, he described disturbances in his receiving apparatus at Colorado Springs that changed “periodically, and with such a clear suggestion of number and order that they were not traceable to any cause then known to me,” and he floated, in his own words, the idea that he might be hearing a call from another planet.
 That is one of the most respected inventors of the era, on the record, entertaining an extraterrestrial explanation for something his own instruments recorded.

 The 1920s add a second, independently strange data point.
-Long-delayed echoes are a real and well-documented phenomenon: starting with Jørgen Hals in Oslo in 1927–28, radio operators across Europe logged their own transmissions returning several seconds — sometimes far longer — after they should have faded, with delay times that did not fit the ionospheric physics available at the time.
-Decades later, Scottish writer Duncan Lunan argued the delay pattern encoded a star map pointing at Epsilon Boötis, with the numbers working out to a sender roughly 13,000 years in the past — which is precisely where the now-famous age of the “Black Knight” comes from.
+Long-delayed echoes are a real and well-documented phenomenon.
+Norwegian radio amateur Jørgen Hals first logged them in Oslo in 1927–28, then worked with scientists Carl Størmer and Balthasar van der Pol, coordinating listening sessions between Norway and the Netherlands to confirm the effect was real.
+Radio operators across Europe went on to log their own transmissions returning several seconds (sometimes far longer) after they should have faded, with delay times that did not fit the ionospheric physics available at the time.
+Decades later, Scottish writer Duncan Lunan argued the delay pattern encoded a star map pointing at Epsilon Boötis, with the numbers working out to a sender roughly 13,000 years in the past, which is precisely where the now-famous age of the “Black Knight” comes from.

-And then, decades later still, comes a photograph that looks like it could confirm all of it: in December 1998, shuttle astronauts on STS-88 photographed a dark, irregular, tumbling object against the Earth's limb — captured by NASA's own cameras, on a NASA mission, and released through NASA's own archive.
-Layered together — a genius's unexplained signals, a genuine unsolved radio anomaly, a calculated ancient date, and an official agency photograph — the composite does sound like a case file.
-That is exactly why it spreads.
+And then, decades later still, comes a photograph that looks like it could confirm all of it: in December 1998, shuttle astronauts on STS-88 photographed a dark, irregular, tumbling object against the Earth's limb, captured by NASA's own cameras, on a NASA mission, and released through NASA's own archive.
+Layered together (a genius's unexplained signals, a genuine unsolved radio anomaly, a calculated ancient date, a Cold War radar scare covered by a national newsweekly, and an official agency photograph), the composite reads like a multi-source case file, each strand independently documented on its own terms.

 Tesla's 1899 remarks sit furthest from the rest of the story.
-His own account describes counted, patterned static and his own speculation about a possible Martian origin — a scientist entertaining a hypothesis in print, not a report of a satellite, an ancient object, or anything in Earth orbit.
-And the 1954 “dark satellite” press reports that get folded into the same narrative were, within months, attributed by astronomers Lincoln La Paz and Clyde Tombaugh to natural objects — almost certainly meteors — three years before Sputnik made an artificial satellite technically possible at all.
-Four separate incidents, four separate explanations, none of them referencing a “Black Knight” because the name and the composite story did not exist yet when any of them happened.
+His own account describes counted, patterned static and his own speculation about a possible Martian origin: a scientist entertaining a hypothesis in print, not a report of a satellite, an ancient object, or anything in Earth orbit.
+The 1954 “dark satellite” press reports that get folded into the same narrative were, within months, attributed by astronomers Lincoln La Paz and Clyde Tombaugh to natural objects (almost certainly meteors) three years before Sputnik made an artificial satellite technically possible at all.
+The 1960 version of the same scare resolved even faster: within weeks, a follow-up article in the same magazine identified the “dark, tumbling object” picked up by Navy radar as the errant recovery capsule from Discoverer 5, whose retrorocket had misfired the previous August and boosted it into a higher orbit instead of bringing it down: an American reconnaissance-program accident, not a Soviet craft and not an ancient one.
+Discoverer was itself the public cover name for the classified CORONA spy-satellite program, undisclosed until 1995, which is very likely why a stray piece of its own hardware looked so alarming at the time.
+Five separate incidents, five separate explanations, none of them referencing a “Black Knight” because the name and the composite story did not exist yet when any of them happened.

 Why people believe